MatthewDavidMiller/scripts/README.md

 # Raspberry_Pi_Scripts
-Matthew's Raspberry Pi scripts.

-This repository contains script I have created for use with a Raspberry Pi running Raspbian.
+This repository contains scripts I have created for use with a Raspberry Pi running Raspbian.

 MIT License